5 expert creator tips and tricks for Black Friday and Cyber Monday

 Yes, it’s a big sales holiday.
 But taking care of yourself and your business comes first, and if you can’t make a Black Friday or Cyber Monday promotion work for you, that’s okay.

-You can't always make everyone happy -- especially during an already-stressful season in an already-stressful year.
-So, if you're not in a position to prioritize Black Friday this year, give yourself permission to sit this one out.
+You can’t always make everyone happy — especially during a hectic season in a stressful year.
+So, if you’re not in a position to prioritize Black Friday this year, give yourself permission to sit this one out.

 For Minessa, that mindset means choosing not to offer Black Friday promotions.